 Slip and fall accidents can occur anywhere on the premises.
 Indoor slip and fall accidents typically happen where there is a spill on the floor that is not cleaned up within a reasonable amount of time.
 For example, the premises owner or an employee might not have inspected the property on a regular basis or cleaned up the spill in time.

 If you have been injured in a Pomona slip and fall accident, your attorney could file a claim against the property owner’s insurance company, seeking monetary compensation and damages.
 You might be eligible to pursue and recover compensation for all of your medical treatment bills, physical therapy costs, lost wages, and pain and suffering.

 Speak to a Pomona Slip and Fall Attorney Today

-An experienced Pomona personal injury attorney will be able to explain all of your legal options to you and help you decide on the best course of action for your personal injury slip and fall case.
+An experienced Pomona personal injury attorney at The JLF Firm will be able to explain all of your legal options to you and help you decide on the best course of action for your personal injury slip and fall case.
 Don’t wait to learn about your rights today.

 Ready to talk to an attorney?